 Sixty years after Taylor’s remarkable discovery, further archaeological excavations revealed a large rectangular burial site near the Lion.
 The greatly-detailed drawings that were made at the site show seven rows of skeletons, all laid out with great care, numbering two hundred and fifty-four men.

-A book written by classicist James Romm called “The Sacred Band,” which is soon to hit the shelves, will be a must-read for anyone interested in the history of these doomed men and their miraculous discovery after the passage of millennia.
+A book written by classicist James Romm called “The Sacred Band,” is a must-read for anyone interested in the history of these doomed men and their miraculous discovery after the passage of millennia.

-Published by Scribner, the book will feature the work of illustrator Markley Boyer, who collated the original drawings made at the gravesite — which show black marks to indicate the wounds the warriors had suffered — to reconstruct the entire mass grave of the Sacred Band.
+Published by Scribner, the book features the work of illustrator Markley Boyer, who collated the original drawings, which show black marks to indicate the wounds the warriors had suffered, made at the gravesite to reconstruct the entire mass grave of the Sacred Band.